|A Governance (12.5%)||

 • The company could strengthen its child-directed marketing commitments by adopting a stricter audience threshold and committing not to market in secondary schools.
 To achieve best practice, it should commission independent audits of its compliance by a completely independent third-party and disclose the results.

-• Campbell’s ranks fifth on the Product Profile with a score of 5.8 out of 10, based on an assessment of its major product categories in seven countries.
+• Campbell’s ranks shared fifth on the Product Profile with a score of 5.8 out of 10, based on an assessment of its major product categories in seven countries.
 Campbell’s was estimated to derive 40% of its 2016 sales from healthy products, i.e. those that achieve a Health Star Rating of 3.5 or more which illustrates that it has significant scope to improve the healthiness of its portfolio through product reformulation, innovation and/or acquisitions or disposals.

 The Access to Nutrition Index rates food and beverage manufacturers´ nutrition-related policies, practices and disclosures worldwide on a recurring basis.